scorpio-id/pki/README.md

 ### For a client to request a PKCS#12

-Similarly to a CSR, clients must be able to send over `multipart/form-data` data to the `\p12` endpoint with a header called `"sans"` with a list of
+Similarly to a CSR, clients must be able to send over `multipart/form-data` data to the `\p12` endpoint with a header called `"sans"` which is set to a list of qualifying domain names alongside wildcard domains.

 ## Identities and Certificate Authorities